javiervaleriano/javier-reviews-carousel/README.md

 # javier-reviews-carousel
-A project of a carousel of reviews, done with HTML, CSS and JavaScript (manipulating the DOM).
+A review carousel project, made with HTML, CSS, and JavaScript (manipulating the DOM).